-Students explore different media including acrylic paints, oil pastels, and clay, while studying colors, shapes, sizes, patterns, symmetry, and dimension.
-They are exposed to a wide variety of historical and contemporary artists, often relevant to learning in other classes.
+Students explore different media, including acrylic paints, oil pastels, and clay, while studying colors, shapes, sizes, patterns, symmetry, and dimension.
+They are exposed to various historical and contemporary artists, often relevant to learning in other classes.
 Students study many genres and movements throughout history and learn the artist’s glossary of terms.

 Music and Performing Arts

 Music is woven into daily life at Yavneh.
-It is central to our community gatherings during morning tefillah, kabbalat shabbat, holiday celebrations and milestone ceremonies.
+It is central to our community gatherings during morning tefillah, kabbalat shabbat, holiday celebrations, and milestone ceremonies.
 In class, students engage in a variety of musical genres.
-They begin to learn the fundamentals of music, exploring musical notes, rests, and other symbols as well as tempo and rhythm.
+They begin to learn the fundamentals of music, exploring musical notes, rests, and other symbols, as well as tempo and rhythm.
 They learn to play instruments such as ukulele and orff xylophones.
-Middle school students participate in various musical electives from Song Writing to Modern Band where they can play electric guitar, keyboard and drums.
-Yavneh has a musical choir and students perform several times during the year.
-Middle schoolers can also choose a performing arts elective which produces an annual spring performance.
+Middle school students participate in various musical electives, from Song Writing to Modern Band, where they can play electric guitar, keyboard, and drums.
+Yavneh has a musical choir, and students perform several times during the year.
+Middle schoolers can also choose performing arts electives, which produce an annual spring performance.